Crime prevention: Studies

-The commissions agree on the role of municipalities, because they are best able to organize the strategies to tackle the risk factors that cause crime.
-The European Forum for Urban Safety and the United States Conference of Mayors have stressed that municipalities must target the programs to meet the needs of youth at risk and women who are vulnerable to violence.
+The commissions agree on the role of municipalities because they are best able to organize the strategies to tackle the risk factors that cause crime.
+The European Forum for Urban Security and the United States Conference of Mayors have stressed that municipalities must target the programs to meet the needs of youth at risk and women who are vulnerable to violence.

 To succeed, they need to establish a coalition of key agencies such as schools, job creation, social services, housing and law enforcement around a diagnosis.